aktos-io/aecad/README.md

 - Topological versioning: Schematic file might be changed (added/removed/moved something) but topology might stay intact.
 This topological version is important, schematic file version is not.
 So schematic editor will provide this version for printing onto the PCB.
 - Printable schematics:
   - Cross references (like in EPlan)
-  - A separate, well structured annotation table which will let you to edit the printed version of the schematic by hand and pass both the annotation table and the schematics to the software.
+  - A separate, well structured annotation table which will let you to edit the printed version of the schematic by hand and pass both the annotation table and the schematics to the software from printed version, lazily.
-- Wire/label representation of a connection (like in Siemens Logo Comfort), but highlight as wire on hover.
+- Wire/label representation of a connection (like in Siemens Logo Comfort), but highlight the connection as wire on hover.

 ### PCB editor
 - Component based approach: